kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-testkube.md

     - attr:tracetest.span.duration  <  500ms
 ```

 Execute the following command to create the test executor object in Testkube.
-Do not forget to provide the path to your Tracetest definition file using the `--file` argument, and also the Tracetest Server endpoint using the `TRACETEST_ENDPOINT` `--variable`.
+Do not forget to provide the path to your Tracetest definition file using the `--file` argument and also the Tracetest Server endpoint using the `TRACETEST_ENDPOINT` `--variable`.

 Remember that your `TRACETEST_ENDPOINT` should be reachable from Testkube in your cluster.
 Use your Tracetest service's `CLUSTER-IP:PORT`.
 E.g: `10.96.93.106:11633`.